Kendo UI Docs

 }

-Again if only several icons should be overridden, specify them with their classes instead:
+Again if only several icons should be overridden, specify them with their classes instead, as demonstrated in the example below.

 .km-root .km-pane .km-view .km-favorites:after,